Cimos/kibot-config/README.md

 ### Step 1: Add Github Action

-Add `main.yaml` to `.github/workflows/` on the root directory of the github repository.
+Add `.github` folder to the root directory of the github repository.

 ### Step 2: Add options.yaml